marklagendijk/lodash-deep/README.md

 ### Function name change
 In version 1.2.0 function names were simplified.
 Backward compatibility with the old names remains in place.

+## Contributing
+Please use the `canary` branch when creating a pull request.

 ## Contributors
 - [Mark Lagendijk](https://github.com/marklagendijk)
 - [Andrew Luetgers](https://github.com/andrewluetgers)